 The Challenge of the Modern Legislative and Regulatory Environment

 In today’s highly complex legal and regulatory environment, legislation is no longer accessible to the average citizen.
-Legislators, administrators, ministers and regulators need to recognize that this complexity and voluminous level of legislation and regulation is no longer accessible to the average citizen.
-As a result, even our citizen legislatures are dominated by lawyers and specialists, and bureaucrats write, administer and enforce a legislative and regulatory framework that is difficult to navigate or understand.
+Legislators, administrators, ministers, and regulators need to recognize that this complexity and voluminous level of legislation and regulation is no longer accessible to the average citizen.
+As a result, even our citizen legislatures are dominated by lawyers and specialists, and bureaucrats write, administer and enforce a legislative and regulatory framework difficult to navigate or understand.

 Legislation as a Tool for Regulation

 Legislation is a tool available for governments to advance mandates and policies they have agreed with their citizens and subjects.
 Legislation and regulation should be the solution of last resort.
 It is a limitation or delineation of rights.
 However, absent regulation, the policy may not be enacted, and goals fail to be achieved.
 Over or under regulation is dangerous and ineffective in that it fails to address the problem it is designed to solve.
 To be of good quality, legislation must be effective.
 This is, it must produce the desired regulatory result.